Disentangling spin excitation continua in classical and quantum magnets using 2D nonlinear spectroscopy: Discussion

 We also highlighted the usefulness of 2DCS in differentiating between distinct mechanisms that can give rise to spin excitation continua in INS.
 In the \kggp model, we previously reported a broad continuum at finite fields arising from the many excitations of an ensemble of large unit cell magnetic orders\cite{zhang_spin_2023}.
 Naively, this INS response looks similar to the one that arises from the classical Kitaev spin liquid state.
 However, using 2DCS, we observed a dense collection of discrete points in the nonlinear response of these large unit cell orders, in stark contrast with the sharp linear signals in the pure Kitaev model.
 Thus, while linear response fails to distinguish between excitation continua arising from spin liquid physics and large unit cell magnetic orders, 2DCS exhibits clear qualitative differences between the two cases.

 Our work establishes the ability of 2DCS to probe properties of excitations in spin systems otherwise inaccessible by linear spectroscopies, not only for classical versus quantum phenomena, but also for revealing the intrinsic nature of the excitations hidden in the broad spin excitation continua seen in INS.
 However, a few open questions remain.
 For example, what happens to the spectra in the quantum model in the presence of an external magnetic field and finite temperature, especially in the crossover region between a KSL and the polarized paramagnet?
 This question is relevant for distinguishing between a putative intermediate-field spin liquid and the field-polarized state in candidate Kitaev materials.
-Away from the exactly solvable point, the breaking of flux conservation negates the strict flux selection rules and hard flux gap, posing a challenge in identifying distinguishing characteristics of quantum spin liquid physics.
+Away from the exactly solvable point, the breaking of flux conservation negates the strict flux selection rules and hard flux gap,meaning that the quantum response should more closely resemble the classical case.
+This poses a challenge in identifying distinguishing characteristics of quantum spin liquid physics.
 Additionally, in both the pure Kitaev and \kggp models, the 2DCS simulated using classical MD are very sensitive to thermal noise, as many of the characteristic excitations of the underlying ground state disappear.
 The robustness of these signals in experiments \cite{lu_coherent_2017, zhang_terahertz_2024} may imply the importance of quantum effects in stabilizing them in the presence of thermal fluctuations.
 More generally, clarifying the role of quantum effects in 2DCS is thus another important step in understanding the nonlinear dynamics of frustrated magnets, and for quantum materials in general.